 - Include information about healthy hearing habits in e-mail newsletters or other information sent to teachers and parents.

-- Promote healthy hearing habits to thousands of parents and students by using our shareable images and web banners on your website and social media platforms.
+- Promote healthy hearing habits to thousands of parents and students by using our multimedia content on your website and social media platforms.

 - Consider purchasing a decibel meter to measure the noise levels of gym classes, sporting events, the cafeteria, music classes, and hallways in between classes.
 Make students aware of how noisy these areas are and point out the potential risk to their hearing.
 Work with students and teachers to reduce the noise level of the loudest areas.